Research

 I describe some of my research interests below, but I strongly believe that research is best communicated in dialogue: please get in touch if you want to know more or share your thoughts.

-I’ve recently started my first postdoc as a JSPS Research Fellow in the Ota Laboratory at RCAST, University of Tokyo.
-My research here centres around developing and applying high-throughput screening methods enabled by microfluidic sorting, and builds on the skills I’ve acquired during my PhD (see below).
+After graduating with my PhD, a JSPS Research Fellow by nomination of the UK Royal Society took me to the Ota Laboratory at RCAST, University of Tokyo.
+My research here centres around developing and applying high-throughput screening methods enabled by online ML analysis on top of microfluidic sorting.
+This builds on the skills I’ve acquired during my PhD together with my electronics and hardware-adjacent programming.

 I graduated with my PhD from the Cavendish Laboratory and the Department of Chemistry at the University of Cambridge, UK, in 2023.
 For a quick visual introduction, here’s the graphical abstract of my PhD dissertation:

 In brief, the research of my PhD involved a new class of optofluidic waveguides called hollow-core photonic crystal fibres.
 These custom-designed glass fibres, around as thick as a human hair, surround a sub-50 μm fluid channel with microstructures as thin as the wavelength of light.
-This confinement of light by anti-resonant interference leads to strong light-matter interaction, and also allowed us to collect and guide ultraviolet light across tens of centimeters (aspect ratios over 1000) of a protein solution, while still being sub-μL in volume.
-In my PhD, I designed, assembled and carried out biophysical experiments based on these techniques, enabling us to analyse sub-μL solutions of label-free proteins, native or monitoring their aggregation, both within continuously-flowing microfluidic circuits.
+This confinement of light by anti-resonant interference leads to strong light-matter interaction.
+We used these properties to collect and guide ultraviolet light across tens of centimeters of protein solution, while still being in the nL regime: optofluidic nano-pipettes.
+In my PhD, I designed, assembled and carried out biophysical experiments based on these techniques, enabling us to analyse quantities as small as a single drop, and work with label-free protein solutions within continuously-flowing microfluidic circuits.

 For more details, you can refer to the poster below, which I presented in different versions at the Winton Symposium Sustainable Futures 2022, the Methods and Applications of Fluorescence 2022 conference, and the Cavendish Laboratory Graduate Conference 2021, where it won the award for best poster.